Back to Practice Big Data

 Show Answer & Explanation

-Correct Answer: A — Key-value pair
+Correct Answer: D - Key-value pair

 Map receives a key-value pair where key is typically offset and value is the line content.